open-feature/openfeature.dev/docs/tutorials/five-minutes-to-feature-flags.md

 To learn more about OpenFeature, check out the documentation [here](/docs/reference/intro).
 Specifically, you can read more about how the [evaluation API works](/docs/reference/concepts/evaluation-api/), what [tech stacks are supported](/docs/reference/technologies/), or read [more tutorials](/docs/category/getting-started/) about using OpenFeature in a variety of tech stacks.

+More hands-on tutorials are available on the [OpenFeature Killercoda page](https://killercoda.com/open-feature).

 We strive to provide a welcoming, open community.
 If you have any questions - or just want to nerd out about feature flags - the `#OpenFeature` channel in the [CNCF Slack][cncf-slack] is the place for you.

 [express]: https://expressjs.com/